sbunivedu/db_computer_products/README.md

 a) A PC with a processor speed less than 2.00 must not sell for more than $500.

-b) A laptop with a screen size less than 15.4 inches must have at least a 100 gigabyte hard disk or sP.ll for less than $1000.
+b) A laptop with a screen size less than 15.4 inches must have at least a 100 gigabyte hard disk or sell for less than $1000.

 !c) No manufacturer of PC's may also make laptops.